In Déjà Vu, there are 3 sets of filter properties:

 Understanding the way filter properties are created and inherited when you create new projects or add files to existing projects will help you understand certain behaviors of Déjà Vu that may have seemed mysterious or even dysfunctional at first glance.
 For example:

 - You may be surprised to find that changing the default options for a filter used to import a particular file type in the General Filter Options has no effect on the project you are currently working on.
 This is because your current project has its own set of Filter Properties that have not been changed.
-To ensure that the changes you made to the General Filter Options are applied to an existing project, you must duplicate those changes in the Project's Filter Options, or create a whole new project.
+To ensure that the changes you made to the General Filter Options are applied to an existing project, you must duplicate those changes in the Project's Filter Options or create a whole new project.

 - If you make changes to the General Filter Options, and then create a new project based on a Project Template you already had, you will find that the changes you made were not applied.
-This is because the project template contains its own set of Project Filter Options, and when you create a new project based on the a template, the new project's Filter Options are copied from the template, not the General Filter Options.
+This is because the project template contains its own set of Project Filter Options, and when you create a new project based on that template, the new project's Filter Options are copied from the template, not the General Filter Options.

 In this situation, you must either create a new project without using the template or, if you wish to continue using the template, create the project with the template regardless, then modify the new project's Filter Options as needed, and save these changes to a new template.